 SURREY, BC – FortisBC has received approval from the British Columbia Utilities Commission (BCUC) to maintain the cost of gas for its natural gas customers.
 As of October 1, 2018, FortisBC customers will see no change to the cost of natural gas on their bill.

-Over three million British Columbians use natural gas every day with over 58 per cent of households using natural gas as their primary heating source.
+Over one million British Columbians use natural gas every day with over 58 per cent of households using natural gas as their primary heating source.
 It is an affordable option to heat homes and water when compared to other energy choices in B.C. such as electricity.
 In fact, natural gas is about one-third the cost of electricity.

 “Natural gas prices in our province continue to remain near their lowest levels in over a decade and our natural gas customers have not seen a rate increase in two years,” says Diane Roy, vice-president of regulatory affairs at FortisBC.
 “The preference for natural gas is reflected by our continued customer growth.”